abxh/get-started-with-c/README.md

 int* a, b; // a is a int pointer. b is int.
 ```

-And if you view pointers as `pointer to <type>`, then you can use right-aligned pointers.
-Pointers store an address and don't really work
+And if you view pointers as `pointer to <type>`, then you can use right-aligned pointers, like so:
-like usual "types" in C, even if they are helpful to think that way.
-If you do pointer arithmatic, the compiler does work with different
-offsets depending on what the pointer point to, but all pointers stores addresses, regardless of which "type" they point to.
-So there is no
-harm in writing:
 ```c
 int a = 1;
 int *p = &a;